homedotllc/full_stack_assessment_skeleton/sql/README.md

 ## Thought Process

 The initial problem involves a denormalized `user_home` table, which stores both user-related information (username, email) and home-related attributes (street_address, state, zip, sqft, beds, baths, list_price).
 This structure leads to data redundancy and inconsistency since each user can be related to multiple homes, and each home can be related to multiple users (a **many-to-many relationship**).
-My goal is to refactor the database into a normalized structure while maintaining the relationship between users and homes.
+I haved refactors the database into a normalized structure while maintaining the relationship between users and homes.

 ### Steps Involved in Refactoring: